 Our CCTV and bodycam redaction service starts at just £4.50 per minute of footage, with no subscription or monthly fee.

-You only pay for what you need.
+Long clips can be cut down so you only pay for what you need.
 Perfect for one-off SARs or ad hoc requests.

 Automated redaction platforms often charge £6.50 per minute unless you subscribe monthly.